Build a Multi-fact Relationship Data Model

 Right-click or control-click a downstream table and select Swap with base table (table name).
 The swap option is also only present on the downstream table and not the base table.

-The swap option is not available for tables which would alter the data model if swapped, such as shared tables or tables downstream from shared tables.
+The swap option is not available for tables which would alter the data model if swapped, such as shared tables or downstream shared tables.
+Only downstream unshared tables or sub-base tables can be swapped with base tables.

 Example